joews/geo-quiz/README.md

  * Design from routing inwards - retrofitting is hard and will probably need design changes
  * Always tell old models to stop listening to events
  * Make sure Leaflet zoom levels are valid before setting
+ * Views should communicate only through events on Models.
+Inter-view dependencies are messy.